Spend your summer on science and engineering

 Reviewing the examples of past successful proposals, provided below, may prove useful for helping you think about how to construct your own proposal.
-The budget should reflect the payment of $750 per week (these are old proposals - ignore the lower rates and supply budget).
+No budget information is required.

 Students who participate in the Summer Undergraduate Research Program are required to:

-- Enroll in EARTH 100: Research Preparation (1 unit) during spring quarter PRIOR TO their research summer.
-The course includes several activities to help you create a successful summer research experience.
+- Enroll in SUSTAIN 100: Research Preparation (1 unit) during spring quarter.
+The course includes several activities to help you create a successful research experience.

 - Attend a weekly lunch seminar series during the summer (when on campus), which will include lectures by faculty and workshops on poster-making and oral presentations.

-- Participate in a research symposium with a poster or oral presentation in the fall at SURPS and the Stanford Earth Undergraduate Research Symposium or spring quarter at ASURPS and the Stanford Earth Research Review.
+- Participate in a research symposium with a poster or oral presentation.
+Options are in the fall at SURPS and the Stanford Earth Undergraduate Research Symposium or spring quarter at ASURPS and the Stanford Earth Research Review.